hindog/grid-executor/README.md

 * Implements `ExecutorService` to support submitting `Runnable` and/or `Callable[T]` to the grid nodes.
 * Contains hooks for Scala `Future[T]` to allow for transparent grid execution by wrapping the `GridExecutor` in a Scala `ExecutionContext`.
 * By default, the library will bind remote STDOUT/STDERR to local STDOUT/STDERR and optionally STDIN can be bound as well.
-* Support for remote shells (ie: Spark-shell on a Hadoop gateway box)
+* Support for remote Spark/Hadoop execution from IDE for fast, iterative development and feedback (ie: `spark-submit`  or `hadoop` on a hadoop gateway box).
+* Support for "IDE-Pimped" `spark-shell` that gives you full power of the IDE's completion/import/copy-paste support while interacting with a shell running remotely on the cluster!
+(See `com.hindog.grid.examples.SparkShellExample` for an example and further docs)

 #### Import ####